 The Log Store (opens in new tab) from The Vintage Industrial has different sections so you can easily organise your firewood and its striking design would make a centrepiece in any garden.

-Useful as they may be, wheelie bins don’t provide much aesthetic appeal, and the last thing you want while dining alfresco is for your view to be spoilt by a rainbow of different-coloured plastic bins.
-Fortunately, there are plenty of storage solutions designed specifically to disguise your bins.
+Essential as they may be, wheelie bins don’t have any aesthetic appeal, and the last thing you want while dining alfresco is for your view to be spoilt by a rainbow of different-colored plastic bins.
+Fortunately, there are plenty of garden storage solutions designed specifically to disguise your bins.

-The Heritage Bin Store from B&Q can fit two wheelie bins and has lifting lids that attach to the lid of your bin so it is still easily accessible.
+The Heritage Bin Store (opens in new tab) from B&Q can fit two wheelie bins and has lifting lids that attach to the lid of your bin so filling them is easy.

 10. Find an arbour with under seat storage(opens in new tab)

-An arbour is the perfect place to relax and enjoy the sunshine – or seek refuge from a downpour – but many do also feature handy under-seat storage.
-The seating inside the Winchester Outdoor Arbour from Rowlinson has a removable lid – perfect for storing cushions and throws.
+An arbor is the perfect place to relax and enjoy the sunshine – or seek refuge from a shower – but many do also feature handy under-seat garden storage.
+The seating inside the Winchester Outdoor Arbour (opens in new tab) from Rowlinson has a removable lid – perfect for storing cushions and throws.

 Say goodbye to awkwardly trying to balance plates and glasses on the nearest wall, seat or ceramic toadstool.
-Barbeque workstations provide extra surface space for outdoor entertaining and usually come with plenty of storage for your barbeque accessories.
+BBQ workstations provide extra surface space for outdoor entertaining and usually come with plenty of storage for your barbecue accessories.

-This outdoor prep table from Keter not only has copious amounts of lockable storage, but it also has an added spice rack, paper towel holder and bottle opener.
-The stainless steel worktop is also ideal for prepping, meaning you no longer have to spend the whole of your barbeque party alone in the kitchen!
+This outdoor prep table (opens in new tab) from Keter not only has copious amounts of lockable storage, but it also has a spice rack, paper towel holder and bottle opener.
+The stainless steel worktop is ideal for prepping, meaning you no longer have to spend the whole of your barbecue party alone in the kitchen!

-Find out how to design an outdoor kitchen in our guide.
+- Find out how to design and style an outdoor kitchen in our guide.